MonsieurTib/gossip-glomers-challenges/README.md

 - Median latency is below 1s
 - Maximum latency is below 2s

-The same solution as before, but messages are now broadcasted in batches
+This is the same solution as before, but with messages now broadcasted in batches to ensure that the message rate stays below 20 messages per second with 25 nodes.

 My result :
 - Messages-per-operation : 4.59